 The tour starts at London Paddington railway station where we pick-up all guests from the Paddington Bear statue on Platform 1.
 We then jump on the bus and travel the one hour to Windsor where we step inside the world of King and Queens and take in everything Windsor has to offer.
 Packed with regal history at every turn; home to the Queen, the site of Henry VIII’s grave and monarchs since 1066, Windsor is a “must see”.
-We start the walk in the middle of Windsor Great Park and walk the three miles directly into the castle itself.
+The walk starts in the middle of Windsor Great Park and covers three miles directly into the castle itself.

-A beautiful walk through the North Cotswolds, through Chipping Campden, and the amazing American inspired, Hidcote Gardens for four miles.
-We then take the support vehicle to the outskirts of Stratford where we will walk into the town via the river Avon.
+A beautiful walk in the North Cotswolds, through Chipping Campden and the amazing, American inspired, Hidcote Gardens for four miles.
+We then take the support vehicle to the outskirts of Stratford where you can walk directly into the town via the river Avon.
 In Stratford, you’ll get a chance to learn about the life of the great playwright William Shakespeare.
-(There is also an opportunity to watch a play performed by the Royal Shakespeare Company).
+(There is also an opportunity to watch a play performed by the Royal Shakespeare Company, with advanced booking).

 Blenheim Palace, the World heritage site, is arguably England’s greatest Palace.
 The birthplace of Sir Winston Churchill, Blenheim has an illustrious history, stunning architecture and beautiful gardens, landscaped by Capability Brown.
 Our route travels through the stunning 2000 acres of the Blenheim estate for either a three mile or seven-mile route.
 The day ends at the stunning Lamb Inn in Burford.

-Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are shot, we will have a quick walk around the village before getting on the support vehicle to Oxford.
-We will then walk into Oxford via the River Thames and Port Meadow.
-We tour around the City of Oxford, where you’ll get a chance to visit the colleges and learn about its rich history.
-With options from four miles through to six miles and potentially the morning off should you choose!.
+Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are filmed, with a quick walk around the village before getting on the support vehicle to Oxford.
+The walk takes you right into Oxford via the River Thames and Port Meadow.
+With options from four miles through to seven miles and potentially the morning off should you choose!

-Bath is a stunning walk down an old roman road, right into the centre of this beautiful city.
-The Roman Baths, Jane Austen, the Georgian architecture including The Royal Crescent are unmissable.
+Bath is a stunning walk down an old Roman road, right into the centre of this beautiful city.
+The Roman Baths, Jane Austen, and the Georgian architecture including The Royal Crescent are unmissable.
 The majority opt to miss the large hill out of the city in the afternoon and travel back to the hotel in the support vehicle.
-A morning walk of either 3 or 8 miles over the whole day.
+A morning walk of either 4 miles, or 8-10 miles over the whole day.

-Guests stay in the best 4* hotels in the Cotswolds region, with unbeatable settings, wonderful accommodation and stunning food – just see Trip Advisor.
-Further options are available for those who want to stay in a country cottage location or in a selection of hand-picked bed and breakfasts or pubs.
+Guests on this self guided walking tour stay in the best 4* hotels in the Cotswolds, with unbeatable settings, wonderful accommodation and stunning food.
+Further options are available for those who want to stay in a country cottage location or in a selection of hand-picked pubs.

-Walk as much or as little as you like as there are options to suit all ages and abilities.
-Every day guest will be able to shorten the walk if required.
-Each guest will be provided with a map, written instructions and GPS / Garmin if required, a support vehicle is with the guided tours at all times and a daily “bailout” option on the self-guided tours ensures guests only need to bike the miles that suit them.
+On our Cotswold walking tour you can walk as much or as little as you like; there are options to suit all ages and abilities.
+Every day guest will be able to shorten the walk if required ensuring guests only need to walk the miles that suit them.